 The PWSA system is made up of sanitary, dedicated stormwater and combined sewers.
 All new development is required to have separate storm sewers into Municipal Separate Storm Sewer Systems, known as MS4's.
 Check out the Developers Guide to Stormwater below.

-Below is an image of a residential rain garden from a home near Frick Park.
+Below is an image of a rain garden, built by Stormworks, located in front of the Biddle Building near Frick Park.
 If you look closely at the image, you can see a pipe under the pathway leading into the rain garden.
 This pipe is connected to a downspout from the home's gutter system and directs it into the rain garden to effectively manage all of the stormwater runoff created from the impervious roof.

 Photo by 3RWW